prometheus/statsd_exporter/README.md

 The `statsd_exporter` has an optional lifecycle API (disabled by default) that can be used to reload or quit the exporter by sending a `PUT` or `POST` request to the `/-/reload` or `/-/quit` endpoints.

+## Relay

+The `statsd_exporter` has an optional mode that will buffer and relay incoming statsd lines to a remote server.
+This is useful to "tee" the data when migrating to using the exporter.
+The relay will flush the buffer at least once per second to avoid delaying delivery of metrics.

 ## Tests